 Carlos Aguilar’s whimsical imagery of his own world has evolved deeply into its own constant search, or adventure at times.
 Being far from their families, Carlos has translated this into his work, associating a rambler,a drifter,or a Happy home, always moving forward places unknown.
 Growing up in Compton in the early 90’s, being surrounded by murals and graffiti, sparked Carlos’s want to create larger than life characters.

 A southern girl at heart, Ksra finds the best of every situation.
 She laughs while sculpting, jokes while painting, and chimes in with narration while Carlos is hard at work.
-When she is not traveling the world painting with her female street artist team, Few and Far, Ksra is actively involved with youth arts advocation throughout Seattle.
-Her love of letters was featured in Microsoft’s IE9 commercials.
+When she is not traveling the world, painting with her female street artist team, Few and Far, Ksra is actively involved with youth arts advocation throughout Seattle.
+Her love of letters has continued to grow, and even gained a featured in Microsoft’s Internet Explorer 9 commercials.